 Services that are covered for you What you must pay when you get these services

+50% coinsurance

 Prior Authorization may be required.

 Out-of-Network

 75% coinsurance

 • Extractions In-Network

 50% coinsurance

 Prior Authorization may be required.

 Out-of-Network

 75% coinsurance

 Prosthodontics, Other In-Network

 Oral/Maxillofacial Surgery, Other Services 50% coinsurance

-Scrvices Prior Authorization may be required.
+Services Prior Authorization may be required.

 Out-of-Network

 75% coinsurance

 Note: Services MUST be performed by a Liberty Dental panel dentist in order to be payable as in- network under this program.
 Review Provider Directory to find a Liberty provider.

+Depression screening In-Network

-Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-In-Network There is no coinsurance, copayment, or deductible for an annual depression screening visit.
+We cover one screening for depression per year.
+The screening must be done in a primary care setting that There is no coinsurance, copayment, or deductible for an annual depression screening visit.

-can provide ronow-up treatment and/or referrals.
+can provide follow-up treatment and/or referrals.
 Prior Authorization is required.

 Out-of-Network

 25% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.

 Diabetes screening In-Network

-We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of There is no coinsurance, copayment, or deductible for the
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: There is no coinsurance, copayment, or deductible for the